-It’s time for hotels, resorts and even small B&Bs to embrace social media.
+It’s time for destinations, resorts and even small B&Bs to embrace hotel social media marketing.
 We’ll show you why social media is going to be great for your hotel and how you can put your best foot forward using social media walls and hashtags.

 Sitting in the spa and notice the towels have run out?
 These days, you can probably just tweet the front desk or send them a Facebook message to let them know.
 And they’ll appreciate knowing they have to restock.